Personalised Decision-Making without Counterfactuals: Acknowledgments

 The context is that of a ``target'' patient suffering from a disease, for which a treatment is available.
 The treatment is far from perfect, so that not all treated patients recover, while some untreated patients may recover anyway.
 There is information available on recovery rates for treated and untreated patients; both these rates may depend on measured individual patient characteristics.
 The basic problem is to decide, on the basis of the target patient's own characteristics, whether or not to treat him.
 A variation is how to prioritise patients for treatment when there are limited doses available.

-We introduce notation as follows: \begin{description} \item[Treatment decision] Binary decision variable $X$, coded 1 for treat, 0 for don't treat \item[Response] Binary stochastic variable $Y$, coded 1 for recovery, 0 for no recovery \item[Individual background characteristics] Stochastic variable $L$, potentially multivariate, unaffected by the treatment decision \end{description}
+We introduce notation as follows: \begin{description} \item[Treatment decision] Binary decision variable $X$, coded 1 for treat, 0 for don't treat \item[Response] Binary stochastic variable $Y$, coded 1 for recovery, 0 for no recovery \item[Individual background characteristics] Stochastic covariate $L$, possibly multivariate \end{description} We assume that that $L$ is determined and potentially observable prior to any treatment decision, so that, in particular,